This post is also available in: Deutsch (German)

 I’m Fine in Arabic

-Men would answer mneeh (منيح), and women would answer mneeha (منيحة) (good).
-There are many ways in Arabic to express good feelings.
-You could also reply with kwayes (kwayesa for women) or tamam (تمام) (equally used by men and women), both meaning “good”.
-Adding alhamdulillah (الحمد لله) (thanks god) to your answer is pretty common among muslims.
+To the question how are you, men would answer mneeh (منيح), and women would answer mneeha (منيحة) (good).
+You could also reply with kwayes (kwayesa for women) or tamam (تمام) (equally used by men and women).
+All three words have the same meaning (good) and are widely understood across the Middle East.

 As you can see in the examples, you have to adapt the grammar of the adjectives according to your own gender when answering the question, i.e. talking about yourself.
 The only exception is tamam, which is used for both men and women.
 Alhamdulillah is not an adjective and can be used by men and women.